TylerWeinbender/P9-DropBox-Sites/README.md

 ###Side Notes
   - When uploading revised files to your site44, your new content will **ONLY be displayed once refreshed.**
+  - Just to re-iterate -- **Site-44 DOES NOT support PHP or dynamic content.
+Static content only.**

 ##Drop Pages